basaandewiel/myTDX/README.md

 - in addition to existing URL, notes can also embed cross-references to other tasks (just use #taskid).
 When you click on them you are redirected to the respective task.

 - this cross-reference is done via an enhanced search.
-You can now look for "=123" to go to the respective task (and its notes will be opened).
-The prefixed "equal sign" in the search string forces a search by id only.
+You can now look for "#123" to go to the respective task (and its notes will be opened).
+The prefixed value in the search string forces a search by id only.
 Looking for "123" will match titles, notes or ids of the tasks, which is still convenient to find all the tasks that refer to 123 alike.

-- the incomping index URL also can provide the search string (use "?s=keyword").
-Thus, pointing directly to a specific task is done with ?s==123.
-This is convenient in order to send links by email, e.g.
+- the incomping index URL also can provide the search string (use "?i=taskid" or "?s=keyword").
+Thus, pointing directly to a specific task is done with ?i=123.
+This is convenient in order to send links by email, e.g. When you want all related tasks and cross-references you way prefer "?s=123"

 - CSS can be customized (there are already a few special prefixes: =state, @user, !highlight).
 I intend to use them like "=acknoledges" or "=closed" for bug tracking, and be able to assign someone with @buddy.